 Here is an example of how YouTube Playlists might fit within the SAMR model:

-- Substitution: Students watch videos in YouTube Playlist (instead of watching in school).
+- Substitution: Students watch videos in YouTube Playlist (instead of watching videos in school).

 - Augmentation: Students analyze, contrast, and compare videos in a pre-designed playlist.

 - Modification: Teachers can create playlists to personalize learning for students.

 - Redefinition: Students curate their own YouTube Playlists to showcase their knowledge about a particular subject or topic.

 Math: Students can explore playlists which are prepared by math experts.